Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 US 41 Interstate Conversion - Public involvement

-- Join our distribution list to receive updates and notices via email on US 41 Interstate Conversion.
+- Join the project distribution list to receive updates and notices via email on US 41 Interstate Conversion.

 - You should receive an email confirming your subscription.
 Contact firstname.lastname@example.org if you have difficulties or questions about subscribing.

-Public Information Meetings (PIM), hearings and other meetings
+Public Involvement Meetings (PIM), hearings and other meetings

 - No scheduled meetings